In Windows 10, the default folder name is New folder.

 Now in the right pane, double-click on the (Default).
 In the Value data field, provide the following: cmd.exe /c md “%1/%%date%%”

 Go to your desktop or File Explorer and then right-click on the folder you want.

-In the context menu, you will see the option you created.
-In our case it is Folder.
-Click on it and you will find a new folder with the date within that folder.
+In the context menu, you’ll see the option you created.
+In our case, it’s Folder.
+Click on it, and you’ll find a new folder with the date within that folder.

 Delete the first key that you created, Folder in our case, to remove this option from the context menu.